davepinch/pinchy.cc/content/topics/astronomy/constellations/ursa-major/Ursa_Major_IAU.svg.md

   - Ursa Major
   - star chart
   - SVG
+  - Ursa Major (en.wikipedia.org)
 ---
-Great brightish constellation of northern sky.
+> Great brightish constellation of northern sky.
 Most greek letters, of which Sigma & Pi have a 2 'rival' in Bayer's scheme.
 In NNW: M81,M82; in NE: M101 (deep space).